 While this schedule of declining discount rate is used by default in analyses, the analysis spreadsheet gives the user the options of specifying the starting discount rate and of choosing whether or not to use a declining rate.
 If the option to use a declining rate is enabled and the starting rate is greater than 1.0 %, the rate declines in 0.5 % steps in the same time periods as in Table 17 to a minimum of 1.0 %.
-If the option to use a declining rate is applied in all time periods.
+If the option to use a declining rate is disabled or the chosen starting rate is 1.0 % or less, the starting rate is applied in all time periods.